 “Alright kid.
 I’m gonna have to assume that you don’t know jack-shit about the outside world.
-Maybe you’re from a locked up town from some corner in the west and have never set foot outside.
+I’ll imagine that you’re from a locked up town from some corner in the west and have never set foot outside.
 Now listen well and listen carefully.
 I don’t want to repeat after myself.”
-Yes.
+Yes!
 Story time!
 Finally!
 It felt like the times when my mother was about to read me a story before going to bed.
 I nodded, very diligently.

 “Remember that geography lesson I gave you three days ago?
-This is Bradstone, ruled by King Horticus.
+This is Silvervale, ruled by King Horticus.
 Now, ignore him because he’s not all that very important to the story.
-The story revolves around the Rilance Kings.
-The most influential emperors in the country.
+The story revolves around the Rilancian Emperors.
+The most influential men in the country.
 As you know, they rule the biggest chunk of the country from the centre.
-The Rilancian empire is the mainland.
-Bradstone is the west, there’s Europa in the south and Valencia in the east.
+Aversol is the mainland.
+Silvervale is the west, there’s Europa in the south and Valencia in the east.
 These are the four Kingdoms of Pangenna, the country we live in.”
 None of this was new information, but it was a good revision nevertheless.

-“Yes, 20 years ago his son took the throne.
+“Yes, twenty years ago his son took the throne.
 Gideon Rilance.
 The world was doomed the day he assumed the throne” she said.
 I could feel the hate in her voice.
+It was stronger than the hate she portrayed for Horticus Bradstone.
 I looked aside at my mother.
-It seemed like she knew the story up until this point but this new part seemed to be grabbing her interest Maybe she didn’t know much from this point either given that she moved to Vereen around the same time.
+It seemed like she knew the story up until this point but this new part seemed to have grabbed her interest.
+Maybe she didn’t know much from this point either given that she moved to Vereen around the same time.